suit-wg/architecture/draft-ietf-suit-architecture.md

 --- abstract

-Vulnerabilities with Internet of Things (IoT) devices have raised the need for a reliable and secure firmware update mechanism suitable for devices with resource constraints.
+Vulnerabilities in Internet of Things (IoT) devices have raised the need for a reliable and secure firmware update mechanism suitable for devices with resource constraints.
 Incorporating such an update mechanism is a fundamental requirement for fixing vulnerabilities